How To Write a Non-Fiction Book Proposal

-Many aspiring writers begin by writing an entire book.
+Many aspiring nonfiction writers begin by writing an entire book.

-That’s a logical approach, but major publishers don’t want to see a finished book.
+That’s a logical approach, but major publishers don’t usually want to see an entire nonfiction book.
 They almost always insist that you present your book idea in the form of a book proposal.

-- It’s a blueprint of the book you intend to write that tells potential publishers about the topics that will be covered, the style of the writing, how your book compares to others, how you will help promote the book, and so on.
+- It’s a blueprint of the book that tells potential publishers about the topics covered, the style of the writing, how your book compares to others, how you will personally help promote the book, and so on.

-- It’s also a sales pitch, a billboard announcing just how wonderful your book is going to be, and suggesting how much money the publisher stands to make from the sales.
+- It’s also a sales pitch, a billboard announcing just how wonderful your book is going to be and suggesting how much money the publisher will make from the sales.

-- Title Page A single page with the title of your proposed book, your name, plus a few “selling sentences”—the gist of the book in a couple of scintillating sentences
+- Title Page – A single page with the title of your proposed book, your name, plus a few “selling sentences”—that is, the gist of your book in a couple of scintillating sentences.

-- Synopsis – Sometimes called the Overview, it’s the entire book distilled into a couple of pages—what the book is about and why people will want to read it.
+- Synopsis – Sometimes called Overview, the synopsis is your entire book distilled into a couple of pages—what your book is about and why people will want to read it.

-- About the Author – A description of who you are and why you’re qualified to write this book.
+- About the Author – A description of who you are and why you’re qualified to write and promote this book.

-- Market Analysis – An examination of the potential buyers for the book.
+- Market Analysis – An examination of the potential buyers for your book.

 - Competing Books – A look at the competition.
-Ideally, there are already some published books on your general topic; this shows that there is a market for your book.
-The Competing Books section explains how your book is different from the others—what makes it stand out from the crowd.
+Ideally, there are already some published books on your general topic, which shows there is a market for your book.
+This section explains how your book is different from the others and what makes it stand out from the crowd.

-- Table of Contents – A list of chapter titles in the order they will appear in the book.
-The chapter titles themselves should reflect the book’s style.
+- Table of Contents – A list of chapter titles in the order they will appear in your book.

 - Chapter Outline – Two to four paragraphs about each chapter, explaining what the chapter will cover.